 All types of drapery lining will serve to block out some light, and we also have special “blackout” lining available.
 Most people opt for blackout linings in window treatments for home theater rooms, media rooms, and bedrooms.

 Some of the most beautiful fabrics don’t actually provide much privacy, particularly at night.
 Adding lining can increase the opacity of the window treatment, which is highly desirable for bedroom and bathroom coverings.

 Linings Can Make Window Treatments Conform To HOA Regulations

 Some condos in the Denver metro area have HOA restrictions on the color of window treatments, often requiring neutral colors.
 With linings, you can conform to the homeowners association rules by adding a white or ivory lining that will be seen from the outside, while still having complete freedom to choose whatever color you like for the draperies.

 We can add lining to just about any type of window treatment, including:

 To receive more information about linings, or to get a price quote on your next custom project, please call (303) 209-7950 or e-mail firstname.lastname@example.org.

-Please note: We can offer to stock your lining in our drapery workroom in Castle Rock, or we can provide you with a wide range of lining options, at reasonable prices.
+Please make note: We can offer to stock your lining in our drapery workroom in Castle Rock, or we can provide you with a wide range of lining options, at reasonable prices.
 We offer free pickup and delivery.